The United States has long offered safe haven to people fleeing violence, tyranny and persecution.

 Refugees are entrepreneurs, consumers and taxpayers, contributing to economic growth and creating jobs.
 Entrepreneurship among refugees is nearly 50 percent higher than among people born in the U.S.

 Refugees have gone on to become CEOs, ambassadors, and influential economic and cultural figures, including Google co-founder Sergey Brin.
+Countless others, while not household names, have gone above and beyond to give back to their new communities.

 What can I do to stand for refugees?